mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka/2.8.0-2.3.0/started/index.md

 # Configuration Options

-The following describes the most commonly used features of the Kafka service and how to configure them via the DC/OS CLI and from the DC/OS web interface.
+The following describes the most commonly used features of the {{ model.techShortName }} service and how to configure them via the DC/OS CLI and from the DC/OS web interface.
 View the [default `config.json` in DC/OS Universe][11] to see all possible configuration options.

 ## Service Name

-A Service Name is the name of the Kafka instance in DC/OS.
-This is an option that cannot be changed once the Kafka cluster is started: it can only be configured via the DC/OS CLI `--options` flag when the Kafka instance is created.
+A Service Name is the name of the {{ model.techShortName }} instance in DC/OS.
+This is an option that cannot be changed once the {{ model.techShortName }} cluster is started: it can only be configured via the DC/OS CLI `--options` flag when the {{ model.techShortName }} instance is created.

 *   **In DC/OS CLI options.json**: `name`: string (default: `kafka`)
 *   **DC/OS web interface**: The service name cannot be changed after the cluster has started.